 - A copy of university diploma (if it has already been obtained).

 - Proof of a passing mark on an English Language proficiency test (if the test has already been taken).

 - A motivation letter (max.
 500 words) written in English.

 - Reference letters and contact details of two referees.
 At least one of your referees should refer to your academic experiences, the other one may either be academic related or relevant work related.

 Please note that if you have applied last year, but you have decided to withdraw your application due to Covid-19, we advise you to upload a new updated motivation letter.

-After the deadline of 1 April, your application will be evaluated by our admissions committee.
-Only those applicants who fulfil the entry requirements and are therefore eligible to the masters programme International Criminal Law Joint Programme, will be presented to the Selection Committee.
+Once we have received your completed application (and the required application fee for non-EU/EEA students), it will be evaluated by our admissions committee.
+Only those applicants who fulfil the entry requirements and are therefore eligible to the Master’s programme International and Transnational Criminal Law, will be presented to the Selection Committee after the application deadline.
 Qualified candidates may be invited for an interview with the members of the Committee, under Covid19 circumstances, via Zoom.
 The Committee will then decide on admission.
-You will be notified about the decision by email before the 1st of June.
+You will be notified about the decision by email before the 1 June.